 For a few years, South Australia was the only state without secondary supply laws.
 Since 2015, all other states have had strict laws that impose hefty fines to those that don’t adhere secondary supply laws.
-But, as of December 18th, 2017, changes have been made to South Australia’s Liquor Licensing Act 19971.
-With one of the major changes involving secondary supply.
-But, what exactly is secondary supply?
+As of 18th December, 2017, changes have been made to South Australia’s Liquor Licensing Act 19971.
+And one of the major changes involves secondary supply.
+So, what exactly is secondary supply?
 And how do these changes affect both parents and young people in South Australia?

 So, what is secondary supply

 Secondary supply is when an adult, who has legally purchased alcohol, supplies that alcohol to a person under the age of 18.
 With the new laws, alcohol can no longer be served to a minor in a home or on private property unless the parent(s) of that minor have given permission and there is responsible supervision.

 It still remains illegal for restaurants, bars or shops to sell alcohol to a minor and alcohol cannot be served to under 18s at organised event (which is any kind of event that has an entry fee, such as warehouse parties or after formal parties).

 Responsible supervision involves many aspects, such as: the adult who is supervising should directly supervise the teenager while they are drinking and the adult should not be intoxicated and the teenager should not be intoxicated.
 It is also expected that the parent(s) take a common-sense approach when choosing the age at which they give their young person alcohol.
 There are risks associated with underage drinking.